ltsMatthew/nmap_project/index.md

 *  Nmap – For scanning & enumeration.
 *  Parrot OS/Linux – The environment used for testing.
 *  HTB Academy – The learning platform followed for this project.

+_I used Parrot OS and HTB Academy to test scans safely._

 ## Methodology: